cbeier-studio/Xolmis/docs/settings.md

 !!! danger

     Changing the media locations when you already added some media to the database is **not recommended**, at the moment.
-The media is stored in the database using relative paths, and changing the media location could lead to inconsistences.
-We are working on a solution.
+The media is stored in the database using relative paths, and changing the media location could lead to inconsistences. {==We are working on a solution.==}

 ## Security and privacy

+This section have security and privacy settings.

 Setting | Description | Default
 --- | --- | ---